further-reading/Dicecord/README.md

 On activation you will be greeted with the splash screen.
 Use the commands to check for updates, create a new character or import a previously saved character.

 ### New Character Dialogue
 The "New Character" dialogue will appear when selecting "New Character" from the splash screen of the File menu on a character sheet.
 It will ask you to select the type of character you are making and offer to switch dark era skills.
-At the time of writin Mages or Vampires can be selected.
+At the time of writing Mages or Vampires can be selected.

 ## Character Sheet
 In the current build it displays the character sheet for Mage: the Awakening.
 The client shows three tabs: Stats, Inventory and Notes.